formkit/docs-content/inputs/autocomplete.md

 ## Props & Attributes

 <reference-table input="autocomplete" :data="[
-{prop: 'options', type: 'any', default: '[]', description: 'The list of options the user can select from.'}, {prop: 'load-on-scroll', type: 'boolean', default: 'false', description: 'When set to `true`, the dropdown will try loading more options based on the end-user`s scroll position'}, {prop: 'selection-appearance', type: 'string', default: 'text-input', description: 'Changes the way the option label is display.'}, {prop: 'multiple', type: 'boolean', default: 'false', description: 'Allows for multiple selections.'}, {prop: 'open-on-click', type: 'boolean', default: 'false', description: 'The autocomplete is expanded upon focus of the input, as opposed to waiting to expand until a search value is entered.'}, {prop: 'filter', type: 'function', default: 'null', description: 'Used to apply your own custom filter function for static options.'}, {prop: 'option-loader', type: 'function', default: 'null', description: 'Used for hydrating initial value, or performing an additional request to load more information of a selected option.'}]">
+{prop: 'debounce', type: 'number', default: '200', description: 'Number of milliseconds to debounce calls to an options function.'}, {prop: 'options', type: 'any', default: '[]', description: 'The list of options the user can select from.'}, {prop: 'load-on-scroll', type: 'boolean', default: 'false', description: 'When set to `true`, the dropdown will try loading more options based on the end-user`s scroll position'}, {prop: 'selection-appearance', type: 'string', default: 'text-input', description: 'Changes the way the option label is display.'}, {prop: 'multiple', type: 'boolean', default: 'false', description: 'Allows for multiple selections.'}, {prop: 'open-on-click', type: 'boolean', default: 'false', description: 'The autocomplete is expanded upon focus of the input, as opposed to waiting to expand until a search value is entered.'}, {prop: 'filter', type: 'function', default: 'null', description: 'Used to apply your own custom filter function for static options.'}, {prop: 'option-loader', type: 'function', default: 'null', description: 'Used for hydrating initial value, or performing an additional request to load more information of a selected option.'}]">
 </reference-table>